environmentalinformatics-marburg/tubedb/documentation/configuration_project.md

 File format is JSON with block comments.

-file structure (as JSON array of entries):
+file structure (JSON array of entries):

 `[`